fluid-project/docs-template/README.md

 10. Commit your changes to your new site's repository - not `docs-template` unless you intend to make changes to `docs-template`.

-# Customizing Your Site

-To customize your site, the following files are worth examining:
+# Description of Some Important Files and Directories

+The directory structure follows the organization typically found in DocPad projects.
+Visit http://docpad.org/docs/begin for more information.

 ```
-.\docpad.js                    Contains docpad configuration values.
+./docpad.js                    Contains docpad configuration values.
-                               The githubDocRoot value should be changed to
-                               match the repository of your project.

-.\site-structure.json          Defines the sidebar Topics navigation
+./site-structure.json          Defines the sidebar Topics navigation
                                and the top-bar Category navigation. navigation
                                items appear on the website in the same order
                                defined in this file.

-.\src\documents\               Content files go in this directory.
+./src/documents/               Content files go in this directory.
 By default
                                content files can be written with HTML, markdown,
                                and handlebars.